 Reps.
-Omar And Tlaib Barred From Visiting Israel After Trump Insists On Ban
+Omar And Tlaib Barred From Visiting Israel After Trump Pushes For Ban

 My full statement: pic.twitter.com/v00ESmehXT

-Trump has singled out the representatives in the past as part of his accusation that Democrats are anti-Israel and antisemitic.
+Trump has singled out the representatives in the past as part of his accusation that Democrats are anti-Israel and anti-Semitic.
 The president ignited a massive controversy last month after he lashed out Tlaib and Omar, as well as freshman Reps.
-Alexandria Ocasio-Cortz and Ayanna Pressely, tweeting that they should "go back" to where they came from and that he doesn't believe they are "capable" of loving the country.
+Alexandria Ocasio-Cortez and Ayanna Pressley, tweeting that they should "go back" to where they came from and that he doesn't believe they are "capable" of loving the country.

 Several pro-Israel groups promptly criticized Israel's decision, including J Street.
 President Jeremy Ben-Ami called it "dangerous, unacceptable and wrong."

-Note: A previous version of this story incorrectly spelled Alexandria Ocasio-Cortez's last name as Ocasio-Cortz and Ayanna Pressley's last name as Pressely.